Power gating: Fine-grain power gating

 Adding a sleep transistor to every cell that is to be turned off imposes a large area penalty, and individually gating the power of every cluster of cells creates timing issues introduced by inter-cluster voltage variation that are difficult to resolve.
 Fine-grain power gating encapsulates the switching transistor as a part of the standard cell logic.
 Switching transistors are designed by either the library IP vendor or standard cell designer.
 Usually these cell designs conform to the normal standard cell rules and can easily be handled by EDA tools for implementation.

 The size of the gate control is designed considering the worst-case scenario that will require the circuit to switch during every clock cycle, resulting in a huge area impact.
 Some of the recent designs implement the fine-grain power gating selectively, but only for the low V_{th} cells.
 If the technology allows multiple V_{th} libraries, the use of low V_{th} devices is minimum in the design (20%), so that the area impact can be reduced.
 When using power gates on the low V_{th} cells the output must be isolated if the next stage is a high V_{th} cell.
 Otherwise it can cause the neighboring high V_{th} cell to have leakage when output goes to an unknown state due to power gating.

 Gate control slew rate constraint is achieved by having a buffer distribution tree for the control signals.
 The buffers must be chosen from a set of always on buffers (buffers without the gate control signal) designed with high V_{th} cells.
 The inherent difference between when a cell switches off with respect to another, minimizes the rush current during switch-on and switch-off.

 Usually the gating transistor is designed as a high V_{th} device.
-Coarse-grain power gating offers further flexibility by optimizing the power gating cells where there is low switching activity.
+Coarse-grain power gating offers flexibility by optimizing the power gating cells where there is low switching activity.
 Leakage optimization has to be done at the coarse grain level, swapping the low leakage cell for the high leakage one.
-Fine-grain power gating is an elegant methodology resulting in up to 10 times leakage reduction.
-This type of power reduction makes it an appealing technique if the power reduction requirement is not satisfied by multiple V_{th} optimization alone.
+Fine-grain power gating is a methodology resulting in up to 10 times leakage reduction.
+This technique is indicated if the power reduction requirement is not satisfied by multiple V_{th} optimization alone.